Building a system for AI-assisted engineering

 Contents

-I kept starting every session with my AI assistant the same way — explaining the project’s tech stack, API design, and coding conventions from scratch.
-The AI had no memory of our last conversation, and the constant repetition was a drag on productivity.
-The problem wasn’t the AI’s capability.
-It was the lack of context.
+Every session started the same way — explaining the tech stack, the API design, the coding conventions.
+The AI had no memory of the last conversation, and the repetition was a drag on productivity.
+The problem was never capability.
+It was context.

-This pushed me to move away from conversational “vibe coding” and toward a structured, repeatable process for AI-assisted engineering.
-The goal: a single source of truth that could onboard the AI to any project instantly.
+This pushed me away from conversational “vibe coding” — the term Andrej Karpathy coined for unstructured AI-assisted development — and toward a repeatable system.
+The goal: a single source of truth that onboards the AI to any project instantly.

 The .ai/ directory